matthew-piziak/devrandom/README.md

 # Design

-In lieu of a top-level design document, I have decided to use a guided-tour style of documentation in the code itself. `main.rs` is the right place to start reading.
+In lieu of a top-level design document, I've decided to use a guided-tour style of documentation in the code itself. `main.rs` is the right place to start reading.

 # Next Steps